How do I put a better finderscope on my AstroMaster or LCM scope?

 If you don’t like the red-dot StarPointer that comes with your AstroMaster or LCM telescope, you can replace it with a different type of finder, an optical finderscope.

 You can buy a lightweight, inexpensive finderscope in Celestron’s FirstScope Accessory Kit (#21024-ACC):

-You can also purchase a finderscope from companies like meridiantelescopes.com.
+You can also purchase a finderscope from other third party vendors.
 A suitable finder is something close to 6x30 with a curved bracket to fit on the curved surface of the AstroMaster/LCM tube.

 Here are instructions on how to remove the StarPointer and one way to mount the new optical finder.
 The finder used in this example is a generic 6x30 finder with a curved bracket.

-First, take the telescope tube (pictured is an AstroMaster 130EQ) and locate the StarPointer mounting screws:
+- First, take the telescope tube and locate the StarPointer mounting screws

 You can also drill holes and use nuts and bolts to hold your new finder.
-It can be done with either type of finder depicted so far.
+It can be done with either type of finder mentioned so far.